CSS17/Programming-Lab-1-Project-2-Java-Card-Game/README.md

-# Java-Futbolcu-Kart-Oyunu
-KOÜ üniversitesi tarafından verilen Java kart oyunu projesidir.
-Ömer Faruk Üçer ve Göksel Kınalı tarafından yapılmıştır.
+# Java Footbal-Basketball Card Game
+This project has given by Kocaeli University as Programming Lab 1 lesson's 2nd project Made by Omer Faruk Ucer and Goksel Kınalı